Deep Inelastic Processes and the Equations of Motion: Hadronic Tensor

 \section{Hadronic Tensor}

-In the present section we refer indifferently to the hadronic tensor of the three processes introduced, which may involve one or two fragmentation correlators; in fact, as we shall see in sect.
-6, this object requires only minor modifications with respect to the treatment of last section.
+In the present section we refer indifferently to the hadronic tensor of one of the three processes introduced.
+To be precise, among these, only DY involves two correlators of the type illustrated in the last section, whereas SIDIS and $e^+e^-$ annihilation include respectively one and two fragmentation correlators.
+However, as we shall see in sect.
+6, this object requires only minor modifications with respect to the correlator (\ref{corr1}).

-If we substitute the gauge invariant correlator (\ref{corr1}) into the hadronic tensor (\ref{ht00}), this latter does not fulfil the requirement of electromagnetic gauge invariance: only the term of zero order in the coupling satisfies this condition.
+If we substitute this correlator into the hadronic tensor (\ref{ht00}), this latter does not fulfil the requirement of electromagnetic gauge invariance: only the term of zero order in the coupling satisfies this condition.
 In order to get a complete gauge invariance at any order, we have to recall the interpretation given above of the correlator.
 For example, at first order in the coupling in SIDIS, we see that the "hard" scattering amplitude $q \gamma^* \rightarrow q' {\tilde g}$ - where we have denoted by $q$ and $q'$ the initial and final quark and by ${\tilde g}$ a gluon - consists not only of the graph of fig. 4a, encoded in the first order term of the correlator, but also of the one represented in fig. 4b, which interferes coherently with it.
-This guarantees electromagnetic gauge invariance for the first order graph\cite{bb}.
+This guarantees electromagnetic gauge invariance for the first order graph (Berger and Brodsky, 1979).

 Furthermore, convoluting "hard" graphs with the "soft" factors, these two amplitudes give rise, among other objects, to asymmetric Feynman-Cutkosky graphs (fig. 5), related to interference terms.
 These are observables - necessarily gauge invariant - and therefore assume real values.
-This procedure, already suggested in ref. \cite{lm}, can be generalized to the three kinds of hadronic tensors considered in the present article, at any order in $g$, so as to obtain sets of graphs corresponding to observable, and therefore gauge invariant, quantities.
+This procedure, already suggested by LM, can be generalized to the three kinds of hadronic tensors considered in the present article, at any order in $g$, so as to obtain sets of graphs corresponding to observable, and therefore gauge invariant, quantities.
 We show how to construct them at any order $n$, corresponding to the overall number of gluons exchanged between active quarks and spectator partons.
-The procedure consists in following steps, for a given $n$:
+The procedure consists in the following steps, for a given $n$:

 - Consider the $n+1$ possible combinations of gluons occurring in the hadronic tensor (\ref{ht00}), say, $s$ for hadron $A$ and $n-s$ for hadron $B$, with $s$ = 0, 1 ... $n$.

 - For a given $s ~~ (n-s)$, consider all possible correlators, according to the definition given in subsect.
 2.2: as seen at the end of last section, these amount to $s+1 ~~ (n-s+1)$ correlators equal to $\Gamma_s ~~ (\Gamma_{n-s})$.